WWE Rumors: Bray Wyatt To Return As ‘Repackaged’ Superstar After ‘Ultimate Deletion,’ Per Dave Meltzer

 Wyatt’s real name is Windham Rotunda, so it’s always possible he could return to using his official name in some way.
 Other names Rotunda has used during his wrestling career have included Alex Rotunda, Alex Mulligan, Duke Rotundo, Levi Wyatt, and Windham Rotundo.

-In a recent satire of the situation, Kayfabe News has even suggested that Rotunda will return as Irwin R. Schyster, Jr., son of IRS since Mike Rotunda (the original IRS) is his father.
+In a recent satire of the situation, Kayfabe News suggested that Rotunda will return as Irwin R. Schyster Jr., son of IRS since Mike Rotunda (the original IRS) is his father.
 That could make the “Eater of Worlds” into the “Eater of tax refunds,” if WWE decides to go that route.